Scottish limited partnership: Popularity

 SLPs sharply increased in popularity between 2016 and 2017, with a 430% increase in registrations in that time.

 They are reportedly popular vehicles for money laundering for criminals from the former Soviet bloc.
 Due to possessing distinct legal personalities, SLPs have been used as investment vehicles in Lloyd's of London since 1997.

 The requirement to file persons-with-significant-control documents from 2017 led to a large drop in the number of new registrations.
 This requirement did not apply to partnerships in England resulted in an about a doubling of new partnership registrations there.

 Criticism

-Transparency International UK policy director Duncan Hames has criticized SLPs, stating that "money launderers have been attracted to them because of the secrecy and the veneer of legitimacy they offer".
+Transparency International UK policy director Duncan Hames has criticised SLPs, stating that "money launderers have been attracted to them because of the secrecy and the veneer of legitimacy they offer".
 MP Alison Thewliss described their reported abuse as "an issue of significant concern for the UK Government and the authorities".